cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-1.md

 <p align="center"><img alt="Response to the previous command." src="/img/tutorial/rest-api/4.svg" width="640" /></p>

 Uh-oh, we just got an HTTP `UNAUTHORIZED` error.
-After looking-up the meaning of [HTTP status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status), we see that "UNAUTHORIZED" means that we do not have access to that particular route, yet. (and of course, we'll be building this authentication system ourselves in this article)
+After looking up the meaning of [HTTP status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status), we see that "UNAUTHORIZED" means that we do not have access to that particular route, yet. (and of course, we'll be building this authentication system ourselves in this article)

 After looking up our [API's documentation on GitHub](https://github.com/cyclic-software/tutorial-bikes-api), we learn that a "Bearer token" is required to make POST requests.